 Interest income.
 Interest income consists of interest earned on our cash equivalents and marketable securities.
 Our interest income has not been significant due to low interest earned on invested balances.
-We anticipate that our interest income will decrease as we incur operating losses.
+We anticipate that our interest income will increase following the July 2, 2018 public offering and will subsequently decrease as we continue to incur operating losses.